-- identifying the learners' interests and learning styles - providing support when and where needed.
+- Identifying the learners' interests and learning styles. - Providing support when and where needed.

 Research in cognitive psychology indicates that in the learning of foreign languages, the procedural knowledge (the different ways of learning a language) is as important as the declarative knowledge (the knowledge of the principles of the language itself).
-It is for this reason that it is recommended that educators dedicate some time to the teaching of learning strategies that will empower the learners to progress and to become autonomous.
+It is for this reason that it is recommended that time is dedicated to helping learners become aware of learning strategies.
+Such strategies will furthermore help learners find pathways of learning and to become in their learning.